 Route 926 Bridge Rehabilitation

-The Route 926 (Street Road) bridge is scheduled to close in February 2017, with the new bridge to open by September 1, 2017.
-In spring 2018, Route 926 (Street Road) will close one weekend for the resurfacing of the new bridge and culvert.
+Following the reopening of Route 926 (Street Road), there will be one weekend in spring 2018 when Route 926 (Street Road) will close for final resurfacing of the new bridge and culvert.